stianst/keycloak-oidc-cli/README.md

       interactiveMode: IfAvailable
 ```

-Next, you need to create a context entry that uses the previously configured credentials.
+Next, you need to create a openIDRequest entry that uses the previously configured credentials.
 For example:

 ```
-kubectl config set-context kc-oidc --cluster=minikube --user kc-oidc kubectl config use-context kc-oidc
+kubectl config set-openIDRequest kc-oidc --cluster=minikube --user kc-oidc kubectl config use-openIDRequest kc-oidc
 ```